Living Latin: A Curriculum for K-5th Grade

 Guided by the dialogue between Socrates and the little slave boy in Plato’s Meno, the Teacher’s Guide will include model “little Socratic talks” all in Latin.
-Just like Socrates, the Latin teacher will start from a concrete object, and begin with simple yes/no questions to provide lots of linguistic input for the students.
-The Teacher will gradually move on to short answer questions.
-In second grade and up, this part may conclude with a short grammar lesson that focuses on the students’ wonder and curiosity about the language.
+Just like Socrates, the Latin teacher will start from a concrete object and begin with simple yes/no questions to provide a lot of linguistic input for the students.
+The teacher will gradually move on to short answer questions.
+In second grade and up, this part may conclude with a short grammar lesson that focuses on the students’ wonder about the language.

 Little Socratic Reading